 - Tanks with metal temperature from -168 to +120 Degree Centigrade.

 API 650 – Welded Steel Tanks for Oil Storage

-- Tanks with internal pressure from atmospheric pressure to 17KPA (2.5PSIG).
+- Internal pressure from atmospheric pressure to 17KPA (2.5PSIG).

 - Tanks that are not refrigerated.

-- Tanks with design temperature less than 200 Degree F.
+- Design temperature less than 200 Degree F.

-- Tanks that store petroleum or other liquid products or water.
+- Store petroleum or other liquid products or water.

 - This standard covers material, design, fabrication, erection, and testing.